project-mirrors/forgejo-runner/README.md

 # Hacking

-The Forgejo runner depends on [a fork of ACT](https://code.forgejo.org/forgejo/act) and is a dependency of the [setup-forgejo action](https://code.forgejo.org/actions/setup-forgejo).
+The Forgejo runner is a dependency of the [setup-forgejo action](https://code.forgejo.org/actions/setup-forgejo).
 See [the full dependency graph](https://code.forgejo.org/actions/cascading-pr/#forgejo-dependencies) for a global view.

 ## Building